oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 - macOS came in last at 27%

-> Some of you may be thinking "that's more than 100%", which is correct.
-Keep in mind that our mailing list allowed you to pick multiple platforms
+> Some of you may be thinking, "that's more than 100%", which is correct.
+Keep in mind that our mailing list allowed you to pick multiple platforms.

 <br>